The Government has revealed ambitious new plans for the roll out of self-driving cars on the UK’s roads.

-The Department for Transport (DfT) says the guidance, along with legal changes made last year to recognise certain systems as “self-driving”, will put Britain at the forefront of autonomous driving adoption.
+The Department for Transport (DfT) says the research funding and Highway Code guidance, along with legal changes made last year to recognise certain systems as “self-driving”, will put Britain at the forefront of autonomous driving adoption.

 But what does the DfT actually mean by self-driving cars?